Buying a really good and affordable wall-mounted pull-up bar for your home isn’t easy...

 My overall experience and opinion:

 After using it for a while I can say without any doubth that this is the best wall-mounted pull-up bar you can get for your home for that price range.

-It has а very good geometry for extra stability, extremely wide pull-up bar (50 inches) and a lot of space between you and the wall.
+It has а very good geometry for extra stability, an extremely wide pull-up bar (50 inches), and a lot of space between you and the wall.
 (32 inches if you choose the furthest hole).